All Episodes

 So they're doing everything they can to blame this on Bush to come out and say, you know, it's worse than we thought it was.

-And so now Obama's gonna head out there and he's gonna do a speech.
+And so now Obama's going to head out there and he's going to do a speech.

-He's gonna talk about the unemployment numbers at two o'clock this afternoon.
+He's going to talk about the unemployment numbers at 2 o'clock this afternoon.

-He's gonna say it's bad, but I warned you it'd be bad.
+He's going to say, it's bad, but I warned you it'd be bad.

-I didn't know how bad because we didn't, we didn't get the truth about how bad it was for what we inherited.
+I didn't know how bad because we didn't get the truth about how bad it was for what we inherited.

 But just think of how bad it would be if we hadn't acted.